Philadelphia DUI Attorney

 While individuals with no prior offenses still face penalties if convicted of a DUI charge, Pennsylvania law generally emphasizes treatment and rehabilitation for first-time offenders.
 Penalties are harsher if you have multiple DUI offenses, including higher fines and longer license restrictions.
 Individuals with two or more DUI convictions are commonly required to install a costly Interlock system in their vehicle.
 Additionally, the length of potential jail or prison time can increase with past offenses.
 If you have prior convictions, you need a strong DUI defense attorney on your side.
 Trust our firm to fight hard against your charges and never settle for anything other than what is in your best interest.

 Facing a DUI charge?
 Contact an aggressive Philadelphia DUI attorney today to schedule a free initial consultation

 Law enforcement moves quickly in pursuing DUI offenses, so it is essential that you contact an attorney as soon as possible after being charged.
-Contact The Law Offices of Michael T. van der Veen online or call (215) 515-6892 to schedule your free initial consultation.
+Contact van der Veen, O’Neill, Hartshorn, and Levin online or call (215) 515-6892 to schedule your free initial consultation.
 We are available 24/7 to take your call and begin mounting your strategic defense.
 Or, visit our Philadelphia DUI attorneys at our downtown Philadelphia law office, conveniently located near the Jefferson SEPTA station, formerly known as Market East.